We’re excited to announce our August 2025 litter plans!

 The Goal

-I refuse to lower my standards in order to compete with all of the people selling cheap backyard bred puppies.
+I don’t lower my standards in order to compete with the flooded market and people breeding cheap and poorly bred ridgebacks.
 While my expenses have increased drastically, I will continue breeding ethically and with pride in the health of my dogs and continued health testing of future dogs.
 Raising pups in an ethical manner takes an enormous amount of time, tears, money and emotional and physical energy.
 I threaten every year to quit breeding because making sure it’s done right is incredibly time consuming, expensive and stressful.
-I continue to do it because I sincerely love the breed, love the challenges, love raising puppies, enjoy the biological sciences involved, and love watching my puppies and dogs change the lives of their new families.
+I continue to do it because I sincerely love the breed, love (most of) the challenges, love raising puppies, enjoy the biological sciences involved, and love watching my puppies and dogs change the lives of their new families.

 I require all of my future puppy owners to touch base now and then and be receptive of me occasionally checking in.
 I need to know how the puppies mature, about their health and temperaments, etc. This all helps me better plan for future generations of dogs/pups.